• About

 Intermittent Fasting, Weight Loss and Metabolic Health

 Intermittent fasting has gained significant attention recently for its role in promoting weight loss.
 By reducing the window of time during which one consumes food, intermittent fasting naturally decreases calorie intake.
-This caloric deficit is fundamental to losing weight, as the body uses stored fat for energy.
+This caloric deficit is crucial for losing weight, as the body utilises stored fat for energy.
 In effect, intermittent fasting provides a structured approach to managing daily caloric consumption without the need for continuous calorie counting or restrictive diet plans.

 RelatedPosts